zSofaKing/IPGeo/readme.txt

   ipgeo.py -i 123.456.789.012 -d
       Show debug info.
 Used for development.

-Use all the switches for all the stuffs... but -i and and IP are required.
+Use all the switches for all the stuffs... but -i and the IP are required.